 Faith in Action

-While there are many colleges that offer sports management programs, there’s none quite like ours.
-With a program that is intentionally designed to give students field experience before graduating, our students leave equipped and ready to lead in their industry in sports administration.
-Starting freshman year, students begin working in their field, first by helping to pull off athletic events on campus, followed by an apprenticeship under a skilled professional in their sophomore year, then internships and practicum in their junior and senior years.
+Starting in their freshman year, students begin working in their field, first by helping to plan and execute athletic events, followed by an apprenticeship under a skilled professional in their sophomore year, then internships and practicum in their junior and senior years.
 In total, our students leave with a minimum of 440 hours of relevant sport management experience.
 LBC | Capital firmly believes in giving our students opportunities for as much hands-on experience as possible.

-The sport management degree program at Lancaster Bible College has received specialized accreditation through the Commission on Sport Management Accreditation (COSMA) located in Fort Collins, CO, USA.
-The sport management program in the following area is accredited by COSMA: Bachelor of Science in Sport Management & Biblical Studies.
+The Sport Management degree program at Lancaster Bible College has received specialized accreditation through the Commission on Sport Management Accreditation (COSMA) located in Fort Collins, Colo.
+The sport management program in the following area is accredited by COSMA: Bachelor of Science, Sport Management & Biblical Studies.

 “…let us run with endurance the race set out for us.” – Hebrews 12:1b